Do you promote your book with image links?

 So to get to the same page as the link above, you can use a short link like this.

-Now you have the basics, forget all about text links and use what people love clicking to promote your books – images!
+Now you have the basics, forget all about everything I said about text links, and use what people love clicking to promote your books – images.

 No matter what your technical skill, there is one image link that you absolutely need to master and use on your blog or website, if your book is available on Amazon.

-Every social media platform treats images differently, and all have differing standard image sizes.
+Every social media platform treats images differently, and all have different standard image sizes.
 For book covers, very few post portrait, so expect some cropping.